-It was the first day in April a few years back when one of my team members hurried over to my desk.
-“Oh crap, what is this spike in web traffic we’re getting?
+I remember it like it was yesterday… It was the first day of April in 2014 when one of my team members hurried over to my desk.
+“Oh, crap!
+What is this spike in web traffic we’re getting?
 Is it another DNS attack?”

 We worked for DigiCert at the time, an online security services company, and due to the nature of our business, we were regular targets of DNS attacks.
 In our marketing department, we had a TV screen up displaying a custom-built Google Analytics live view of our website traffic.
 If traffic started to spike, we would see it and could act on it quickly.